Cheeger-Simons differential characters with compact support and Pontryagin duality: Differential characters with compact support

 commutes.
 As for differential characters on relative cycles, this homomorphism is compatible with curvature, characteristic class, topological trivialization and inclusion of flat characters.
 It is furthermore multiplicative with respect to the $\dH^\sharp(M;\bbZ)$-module structure of $\dH^\sharp_{\rm c}(M;\bbZ)$. \begin{rem} As for ordinary cohomology, the natural homomorphism $I: \dH^k_{\rm c}(M;\bbZ) \to \dH^k(M;\bbZ)$ is in general neither surjective nor injective.
 Its kernel and cokernel may be characterized by applying the colimit over the directed set $\mcO^{\rm c}_M$ to the long exact sequence \eqref{eq:long_ex_sequ_par}.
 We observe that injectivity of $I: \dH^k_{\rm c}(M;\bbZ) \to \dH^k(M;\bbZ)$ is equivalent to injectivity of $\H^{k-1}_{\rm c}(M;\bbT) \to \H^{k-1}(M;\bbT)$.
 This follows from the colimit of the diagram in Remark \ref{remRelNonSub} and observing that $\Omega^k_{{\rm c},\bbZ}(M) \to \OmegaZ^k(M)$ is an injection.
 We provide below some examples for which $\H^{k-1}_{\rm c}(M;\bbT) \to \H^{k-1}(M;\bbT)$ fails to be injective, and therefore $I: \dH^k_{\rm c}(M;\bbZ) \to \dH^k(M;\bbZ)$ too: Let $m \geq 3$, $k \in \{2, \ldots, m\}$ with $2k \neq m+2, m+3$ and take $M = \bbR^{k-1} \times \bbS^{m-k+1}$.
 Observe that the collection of compact subsets $\mathcal B = \{B_r \times \bbS^{m-k+1}: r>0\}$, where $B_r$ is the closed ball in $\bbR^{k-1}$ of radius $r$ centered at the origin, is cofinal in $\mcK_M$.
 Therefore, recalling \eqref{eqHcdef}, we find $\H^{k-1}_{\rm c}(M;\bbT) \simeq \colim(\H^{k-1}(M, M \setminus -;\bbT): \mathcal B \to \Ab)$.
 The long exact sequence relating relative and absolute cohomology groups, see e.g.\ \cite[p.\ 200]{Hatcher}, provides the exact sequence

 for each $K \in \mathcal B$.
 Since $2k \neq m+2$, $\H^{k-1}(M;\bbT)$ is trivial; therefore $\H^{k-1}(M, M \setminus K;\bbT)$ is isomorphic to the quotient of $\H^{k-2}(M \setminus K;\bbT)$ by the image of $\H^{k-2}(M;\bbT)$.
 Taking also $2k \neq m+3$ into account, one concludes that $\H^{k-2}(M \setminus K;\bbT) \simeq \bbT$.
-Since this result is the same for all $K \in \mathcal B$, the homomorphism $\bbT \simeq \H^{k-1}_{\rm c}(M;\bbT) \to \H^{k-1}(M;\bbT) \simeq 0$ is not injective. \end{rem} \begin{rem} In \cite[Section 8]{HLZ} the authors develop another approach to differential cohomology with compact support which is based on de Rham-Federer currents.
+Since this result is the same for all $K \in \mathcal B$, the homomorphism $\bbT \simeq \H^{k-1}_{\rm c}(M;\bbT) \to \H^{k-1}(M;\bbT) \simeq 0$ is not injective. \end{rem} \begin{rem} Since differential cohomology groups are usually regarded as a refinement of smooth singular cohomology groups by differential forms, it seems reasonable to introduce compactly supported differential cohomology groups as a refinement of compactly supported cohomology groups by compactly supported differential forms.
+This is exactly the case for our notion of compactly supported differential characters $\dH^\sharp_{\rm c}(M;\bbZ)$, as well as for the model in \cite[Section 8]{HLZ}, where the authors develop another approach to differential cohomology with compact support based on de Rham-Federer currents.
 In particular, \cite[Proposition 8.3]{HLZ} is the analogue of our Theorem \ref{thmCDiffChar}.
-However, in \cite[Theorem 8.4]{HLZ} it is stated that their notion of compactly supported differential cohomology corresponds to the \emph{subgroup} of Cheeger-Simons differential characters on $M$ which vanish upon restriction to the complement of some compact subset $K \subseteq M$.
-This is in contrast with our results, see also Remark~\ref{remNonSub} below.
-Since differential cohomology groups are usually regarded as a refinement of smooth singular cohomology groups by differential forms, it seems reasonable to introduce compactly supported differential cohomology groups as a refinement of compactly supported cohomology groups by compactly supported differential forms.
-This is exactly the case for our notion of compactly supported differential cohomology $\dH^\sharp_{\rm c}(M;\bbZ)$.
+However, in \cite[Theorem 8.4]{HLZ} it is erroneously stated that the group of de Rham-Federer characters with compact support is isomorphic to the \emph{subgroup} of Cheeger-Simons differential characters on $M$ vanishing upon restriction to the complement of some compact subset $K \subseteq M$.
+This statement is in contrast with our results, see also Remark~\ref{remNonSub} below.
 Actually, assuming that an Abelian group $\dH^k_{\rm c}(M;\bbZ)$ fits into the commutative diagram